Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-We then return to our hotel, check out, and catch our flight to Medellin, transferring to our hotel located in the modern neighborhood of El Poblado.
+This morning we catch our flight to Medellin, transferring to our hotel located in the modern neighbourhood of El Poblado.

 Overnight in Medellin.